danilodiez/danilodiez/README.md

 # Hi all 👋☕️

 My name is [Danilo Diez](https://www.danilodiez.com/).
-I'm a software engineer working currently at [LenioLabs](https://leniolabs.com/).
+I'm a software engineer at [LenioLabs](https://leniolabs.com/).
 I also have a degree in Systems Engineering 👨🏻‍💻

 I love coding and building things, I use nvim btw 😝.
-I'm interested in contributing to open source, specially frontend, web and AI projects.
-I also love reading, playing the guitar and being in the nature 🌳☮️
+I'm interested in contributing to open source, especially frontend, web, and AI projects.
+I also love reading, playing the guitar, and being in nature 🌳☮️

 Feel free to reach out: